Global leader in semiconductor components distribution and technical support services, empowering your product innovation and industry advancement

 By addressing these factors, designers can maximize the LB1433N’s reliability and performance in motor control applications.

-LA6339MLL-TE-L** is a semiconductor component manufactured by **SANYO**.
+LC78622 is a digital signal processor (DSP) IC manufactured by SANYO.

 THGA0221A,TOSHIBA,50,QFP